Alexandremsn/PYWERBI/README.md

 # PYWERBI
-Scripts gráficosd do Python no Power BI
+Scripts gráficos do Python no Power BI